Tommy John: Personal life

 John's oldest son, Tommy III, played baseball for the Furman University Paladins.
 He was a 4-year letterman, leading the team in complete games as a pitcher in 1997 (3 games) and in home runs (9) in 1999, a year in which he was named an All-Southern Conference player.
 In 2000, he became one of three players in the history of Furman's varsity baseball team to hit for the cycle, doing so on April 1 against the Appalachian State Mountaineers.
 After graduating from Furman, he spent two seasons in the independent minor leagues as a pitcher for the Tyler Roughnecks and Schaumburg Flyers.
 Tommy III is a chiropractor and wrote the book, Minimize Injury, Maximize Performance: A Sports Parent's Survival Guide, which discusses the injury risk associated with young athletes specializing in one specific sport and suggests ways to prevent youth from ever having to undergo major sports-related surgery, such as Tommy John surgery.

 John's hometown of Terre Haute, Indiana, presented him a key to the city on September 1, 1989, and Indiana governor Evan Bayh presented him with the Sagamore of the Wabash, Indiana's highest honor.
 On October 24, 2013, the Terre Haute Parks Department honored John by renaming Spencer Field after him.
 The complex was the site of John's last non-professional game in 1961, when he was a member of the Terre Haute Gerstmeyer High School Black Cats.

 John overcame his stuttering problem and earned a reputation as one of baseball's most talkative players.
-"Ask Tommy John what time it is, and he'll tell you how to make a watch," said former teammate and manager Lemon.
+"Ask Tommy John what time it is, and he'll tell you how to make a watch," said former teammate and manager Bob Lemon.
 Following his career, John became a motivational speaker.
 He has no relation to the Tommy John Underwear company and considered suing the founder over the use of his name but abandoned the idea after attorneys wanted $250,000 to represent him.
-In 2019, he said was no longer watching baseball, considering the game unrecognizable.
+In 2019, he said he was no longer watching baseball, considering the game unrecognizable.
 He was inducted into the Baseball Reliquary's Shrine of the Eternals in 2018.

+Health and death

+Prior to the Yankees' 2026 Old-Timers' Day festivities, they shared a statement from John on X, announcing that John was dealing with health problems in his Bradenton, Florida, home.
+John's statement included, "I want to thank the Yankees organization and the Steinbrenner family for giving me this opportunity to say goodbye to everyone, along with all the friends and fans who followed me throughout my 26-year career."
+John faced a recurrence of bladder cancer alongside other health complications, but neither his letter nor the Yankees' post made any connection to that or any other specific health conditions.

+Tommy John died at his home on August 15, 2026, at the age of 83, after spending his final days in hospice care.